OSHW-UHU-Group/SBA-IST/AN33BLE/Readme.md

 # Arduino Nano 33 BLE

-The Arduino Nano 33 BLE (AN33BLE) is 3.3V compatible board with nRF52840 processor from Nordic Semiconductors, a 32-bit ARM® Cortex™-M4 CPU, and Bluetoth Low Energy (BLE) capacity.
+The Arduino Nano 33 BLE (AN33BLE) is 3.3V compatible board with nRF52840 processor from Nordic Semiconductors, a 32-bit ARM® Cortex™-M4 CPU, and Bluetooth Low Energy (BLE) capacity.

 ## Pinout